 Even though these challenges can be difficult, there’s still a lot you can do to make life easier.

 If your child has severe asthma they’ll probably have more symptoms, need more medicines, and may need to go to more medical appointments, so staying organised is important:

 - A written asthma action plan can remind you what medicines your child needs to take and when.

 - Make sure your child’s medicines are easy to find by always keeping them in the same place.
-For example, a box in the bathroom or a drawer in your child’s room.
+For example, a drawer in your child’s room.